younelan/Python-Metrics-Observer/README.md

 ## config.json

-To configure pytdc, you use data/config.json
+To configure pytrack, you use data/config.json

 ```
 {